-The half-life of midazolam increased from 5 to 7 hours when midazolam was taken in conjunction with verapamil or diltiazem.
-No interaction was observed in healthy subjects between midazolam and nifedipine.
-In a placebo-controlled study where saquinavir or placebo was administered orally as a 1,200 mg dose, three times a day, for 5 days (n=12), a 56% reduction in the clearance of midazolam following a single 0.05 mg/kg IV dose was observed.
-The half-life was approximately doubled.
-A moderate reduction in induction dosage requirements of thiopental (about 15%) has been noted following use of intramuscular midazolam for premedication in adults.
-The intravenous administration of midazolam decreases the minimum alveolar concentration (MAC) of halothane required for general anesthesia.
-This decrease correlates with the dose of midazolam administered; no similar studies have been carried out in pediatric patients but there is no scientific reason to expect that pediatric patients would respond differently than adults.
+The half-life of midazolam increased from 5 to 7 hours when midazolam was taken in conjunction with verapamil or In a placebo-controlled study where saquinavir or placebo was administered orally as a 1,200 mg dose, three times a day,

+A moderate reduction in induction dosage requirements of thiopental (about 15%) has been noted following use of

+The intravenous administration of midazolam decreases the minimum alveolar concentration (MAC) of halothane required Injectable midazolam should not be administered to adult or pediatric patients in shock or coma, or in acute alcohol for general anesthesia.
+This decrease correlates with the dose of midazolam administered; no similar studies have been

 Although the possibility of minor interactive effects has not been fully studied, midazolam and pancuronium have been used together in patients without noting clinically significant changes in dosage, onset or duration in adults.
-Midazolam does not protect against the characteristic circulatory changes noted after administration of succinylcholine or pancuronium and does not protect against the increased intracranial pressure noted following administration of succinvlcholine.
-Midazolam does not cause a clinically significant change in dosage, onset or duration of a single intubating dose of succinylcholine; no similar studies have been carried out in pediatric patients but there is no scientific reason to expect that pediatric patients would respond differently than adults.
+Midazolam does not protect against the characteristic circulatory changes noted after administration of succinylcholine or pancuronium and does not protect against the increased intracranial pressure noted following administration of succinylcholine.
+Midazolam The safety and efficacy of midazolam following nonintrayenous and nonintramuscular routes of administration have not does not cause a clinically significant change in dosage, onset or duration of a single intubating dose of succinylcholine; no similar studies have been carried out in pediatric patients but there is no scientific reason to expect that pediatric of age may be particularly sensitive.
+These patients will also probably take longer to recover completely after midazolam patients would respond differently than adults.